dy/draggy/README.md

 * It doesn’t do ghost move, as it is not draggable behaviour and can be implemented externally.
 * It doesn’t do mouse hiding on drag, as it is implementable externally via callbacks.
+* It doesn’t init itself automatically on elements as it is due to user to decide when to create/init draggable elements.
+* It doesn’t polyfill native draggable, as it targets to complete simple task of visual placement of element.

 [![NPM](https://nodei.co/npm/draggy.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/draggy/)